liammcluckie/Cook-House/README.md

 - This project was built using [GitPod](https://gitpod.io/workspaces/) as the code editor.

-- The repository is hosted on [Github](https://github.com/) with all code being pushed here.
+- The repository is hosted on [Github](https://github.com/) with all code being stored here.

 - For the build of this project Git has been used for all version control.
-This project has also made use of working with remote branches which were assigned using a naming convention primaraliy of `feature/branch-work`, `fix/branch-fix`, `function/branch-function` and `page/branch-page`.
-Work was completed in this manor to better organise workflow as well as making the possiblity to undo/roll back to certain points in the git history much easier and more effective.
+This project has also made use of working with remote branches which were assigned using a naming convention primarily of `feature/branch-work`, `fix/branch-fix`, `function/branch-function` and `page/branch-page`.
+Work was completed in this manor to better organise workflow as well as making the possibility to undo/roll back to certain points in the git history much easier and more effective.

 ### Heroku

 This project is live and automatically deployed to [Heroku](https://www.heroku.com).
 The following steps outline the necessary steps to set-up and deploy a project that uses Python alongside MongoDB.

-- Firstly ensure that your project dependcies and requirements are set up and included in a `requirements.txt` file in the root of your project folder.
+- Firstly ensure that your project dependencies and requirements are set up and included in a `requirements.txt` file in the root of your project folder.
 This can be done by typing the following code into your terminal.

     `pip3 freeze --local > requirements.txt`